codewizdevs/php-cdn-uploader/README.md

 - Built with PHP and MySQL
 - Image processing powered by GD Library
-- Hash-based deduplication for storage efficiency
+- MD5 hash-based deduplication for storage efficiency
 - Comprehensive error handling and validation

 ---